Tsar36/Projects/README.md

 # Projects
-The collection of the test tasks
+The collection of my test tasks.